Howell Island Conservation Area

-Protected area in Missouri, U.S.
+Protected land in Missouri, U.S.

 Howell Island Conservation Area protected area covering 2547 acre and managed by the Missouri Department of Conservation on Howell Island located in the Missouri River in Boone Township, St. Charles County, Missouri, although the MDOC land surrounding the parking area is in St. Louis County.
 The island is bounded by the Missouri River on the north side and Centaur Chute to the south.
 The island is mostly forested in bottomland trees such as sycamore and cottonwood.

 History

 The island was named for either Thomas or John Howell, who were early settlers in the area.
 The island was purchased by the Department of Conservation in 1978.
 The island was submerged during the Great Flood of 1993.

 Geography

 This is a low lying, tree-covered island in the Missouri River.
 When the river is about 16 ft at the St. Charles gauge (about 17.8 miles downstream), the Centaur causeway, which provides land access, is flooded.
 The island is covered by 2336 acre of forest and woodland, 94 acre of old fields, and 117 acre of crop lands.